Master in Physics of Condensed Matter

 The Autonomous University of Madrid (Campus of Excellence CSIC+UAM) is ideally suited to offer interdisciplinary postgraduate studies in Nano and Biophysics of the highest academic level.
 In the Master will participate not only recognized researchers and professors from different Departments and University Research Institutes (Material Science Institute ‘Nicolás Cabrera’, Institute for Condensed Matter Physics IFIMAC) but also well known specialists from different research institutes in the Campus: National Biotechnology Centre, Centre for Molecular Biology ‘Severo Ochoa’, Catalisis and Material Science Institutes (CSIC), Madrid Institute for Advanced Studies in Nanosciences (IMDEA Nanociencia), as well as collaborations from the Scientific Park and spinoffs (Biomol Informatics).

-The Master is associated to the Institute for Condensed Matter Physics (IFIMAC) at UAM, that has been recently awarded with a ‘María de Maeztu’ Excellence Program.
-Several grants for Master studies will be funded by IFIMAC and by the Cátedra UAM-Fujitsu.
+The Master is associated to the Institute for Materials Science ‘Nicolás Cabrera’ (INC) at UAM, and to the Condensed Matter Physics Center (IFIMAC), awarded with a ‘María de Maeztu’ Excellence Program.
+Several grants for Master studies are funded by IFIMAC.